pydicom/pynetdicom/docs/tutorials/create_scu.rst

 :meth:`~association.Association.send_c_echo` which is used to send the C-ECHO request and returns a *pydicom* :class:`~pydicom.dataset.Dataset` instance *status*.
-If we received a response to our C-ECHO request then `status` will contain at least an (0000,0900) *Status* element containing the outcome of our request.
+If we received a response to our C-ECHO request, then `status` will contain at least an (0000,0900) *Status* element containing the outcome of our request.
 If no response was received (due to a connection failure, a timeout, or because the association was aborted) then `status` will be an empty ``Dataset``.